Planet Her: Critical reception

-Planet Her received generally positive reviews from music critics.
-At Metacritic, which assigns a normalized score out of 100 to ratings from publications, the album received an average score of 76 based on 14 reviews, indicating "generally favorable reviews".
 Rolling Stone wrote that despite it being her third record, Planet Her "feels like a debut".
 Exclaim! wrote that it has "no skips" and that it "showcases many sides to Doja but remains cohesive".
 The New Yorker expressed that it brings her "genre fluidity into perfect synthesis, building upon the pop-rap legacy established by her predecessor Nicki Minaj," noting that "Doja relishes stimulation, from paydays to addictive intimacy."
 The New York Times described the record as "outlandish, eccentric, lustrous, mercenarily maximalist pop".

 Brandon Yu of Mic wrote that Planet Her "crystallizes her effortless, playful energy into a delightfully shape-shifting work. [...] she manages to execute a varied set of identity-swapping performances in a way that feels like a natural mark of her studied, eclectic talents rather than an exercise in chasing trends."
 Safy-Hallan Farah of Pitchfork described Planet Her as "a kaleidoscope of pop versatility that benefits greatly from a market that currently values eclecticism.
 It feels both premeditated and casual, well-crafted yet trenchantly frivolous."
 Farah wrote that Doja Cat "entertains and enthralls with minimal effort, especially in her delivery" as she "skates" on the record's "impeccable" production.
 She noted that above all else, Doja Cat's "candy-sweet melodies are the star" of the record.
 Using "Ain't Shit" as an example, Nick Levine of NME wrote that Doja Cat's lyrics "possess a plain-speaking power," while stressing that "it's not so much what she says, but the way that she says it."
 Beats Per Minute described Planet Her as "the type of pop album there should be more of: both playful and psychedelic, rich in intelligent production, and filled with charismatic and chameleonic performances," noting that Doja Cat "understands the appeal of both the pop-star spectre and syrupy production; everything on Planet Her is contained and refined, but never polished to a fault.
 She inhabits different characters and moods, her voice never wavering or coming across as too thin for what she attempts."